KOL Diaries Vol. 2 | @kaka_lam: Watching the Shows at Fashion Week

 Had a simple meal, then took an Uber to Times Square to shoot the neon signs at night.
 After stopping in a mall to change into some clothes to fit the mood, I started shooting again!

 Returned to the hotel, removed my makeup, responded to client emails, interacted with followers and published the vlog I recorded at the event on Monday.
 Only after all this could I rest.

 Today I would be returning to China, another 16-hour flight.
 I had to attend a Tiffany event immediately upon arrival in Shanghai.

 With the time difference on top of the 16-hour flight, by the time I arrived in Shanghai it was already 3pm the following afternoon.
 I rushed back to change clothes.
 The Tiffany event was at 8pm, and was very grand, with many celebrities attending, so I wanted to dress up a little.

-Arrived at the Fosun Foundation Art Center an hour early, and celebrities were already arriving.
+Arrived at the Fosun Foundation Art Centre an hour early, and celebrities were already arriving.
 I made my way into the event, and luckily I got to go in with Aarif Rahman.
 Now I know so many bloggers from China and overseas.
-Of course, Tiffany’s 180th anniversary exhibition was really awesome, with so much rare jewelry.
+Of course, Tiffany’s 180th anniversary exhibition was really awesome, with so much rare jewellery.
 What an eye-opening day.

 Finally I could take my makeup off and rest.
-Tomorrow I still have to organize my photos and videos from this week and update my other platforms.
+Tomorrow I still have to organise my photos and videos from this week and update my other platforms.